 - [U] = Unprocessed and unavailable for patron use.

-.2 linear foot [P] Comprehensive guide to Louis Sullivan materials at the Art Institute and related resources.
-List and photographs of Louis Sullivan buildings extant in Chicago.
-Born in Germany, Adler immigrated to the United States with his family in 1854, settling in Detroit.
+1 linear foot [P] Born in Germany, Adler immigrated to the United States with his family in 1854, settling in Detroit.
 Adler studied architecture and engineering under several apprenticeships and in the military before establishing an architectural office in Chicago in 1871.
-Adler's noted partnership with architect Louis Sullivan began in 1879, with Adler providing the engineering and planning expertise that complemented Sullivan's talent for form, material, and ornament.
+Adler’s noted partnership with architect Louis Sullivan began in 1879, with Adler providing the engineering and planning expertise that complemented Sullivan’s talent for form, material, and ornament.
 Before the dissolution of their partnership in 1895, Adler and Sullivan had designed more than one hundred buildings and made significant innovations in steel-frame construction.
 This small collection consists of business and personal letters and papers, a short autobiography, and family photographs.

 .5 linear foot [P] The Bagley Cottage was one of three Frank Lloyd Wright–designed residences completed in 1916 in Grand Beach, Michigan, a resort frequented by many Chicagoans.
 The cottage is documented in photographs and architectural drawings.
 As the house has been severely altered, these documents are the only record of its original state.

-.5 linear foot [P] For seven years Francis Barry Byrne apprenticed to Frank Lloyd Wright in Wright's Oak Park studio.
-In 1913 he agreed to manage Walter Burley Griffin's office while Griffin and his wife, Marion Mahony, were in Australia developing the plan for the new capital city of Canberra.
-Although steeped in the Prairie School design idiom, Byrne's exposure to modernist European architects such as Mies, Mendelsohn, Loos, and Poelzig produced an individualized, streamlined form of the Prairie School style with bolder masses, unadorned surfaces, and clean-edged openings.
-Byrne was notable as a designer of residences, churches, and civic buildings; as an architecture critic and theorist he wrote extensively on the design of religious architecture in response to the Catholic Church's liturgical reform movement.
-The collection includes typescripts and published versions of his articles and reviews.
+.5 linear foot [P] For seven years Francis Barry Byrne apprenticed to Frank Lloyd Wright in Wright’s Oak Park studio.
+In 1913 he agreed to manage Walter Burley Griffin’s office while Griffin and his wife, Marion Mahony, were in Australia developing the plan for the new capital city of Canberra.
+Although steeped in the Prairie School design idiom, Byrne’s exposure to modernist European architects such as Mies, Mendelsohn, Loos, and Poelzig produced an individualized, streamlined form of the Prairie School style with bolder masses, unadorned surfaces, and clean-edged openings.
+Byrne was notable as a designer of residences, churches, and civic buildings; as an architecture critic and theorist he wrote extensively on the design of religious architecture in response to the Catholic Church’s liturgical reform movement.
+The collection includes published and unpublished writings, photographs, architectural drawings and biographical information.

 6 linear feet [P] Approximately eight linear feet of papers and five oversize scrapbooks documenting real estate transactions, events, and advertising of the Carson Pirie Scott & Co. department store.
 Collection includes correspondence, photographs, magazine and newspaper articles, business memoranda, and legal documents.